dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

   GUESTBOOK_KEY: '12345abc-1234-5678-1234-567890abcdef'
 ```
 ::::tip
 In production, to avoid storing keys in cleartext and to make rotation easier you could change this to `GUESTBOOK_KEY: ${ENV_GUESTBOOK_KEY}`.
 You would then set `ENV_GUESTBOOK_KEY` in your enviornment prior to starting or deploying the app.
-See our [Configuration Guide](../api-reference/configuration) for more details.
+See the [Configuration Guide](../api-reference/configuration) for more details.
 ::::

 ### Sign the Guestbook from the App

 In DBOS, we strongly recommend that all calls to third-party APIs are wrapped in [Communicators](../tutorials/communicator-tutorial).
-Let's add one to our app to record each greeting in the Guestbook.
-We will use the config `GUESTBOOK_KEY` to send POST requests to the guestbook URL.
+Let's add one to our app to POST each greeting to the Guestbook using the `GUESTBOOK_KEY` config.
 Change your `src/operations.ts` to contain the following:

 ```javascript
 import {